Jiuzhaigou is famous for its sparkling lakes, spectacular waterfalls, and colorful leaves. It is inscribed on UNESCO's World Heritage List.

 If your physical condition does not permit many steps, we suggest you skip this valley and visit the other two valleys.

 Zechawa Valley is the highest part of Jiuzhaigou Valley with an altitude of 3,101 m / 10,174 ft.
-Therefore, while walking and sightseeing, be sure to take it slow and avoid vigorous activities.
+Therefore, while walking and sightseeing, be sure to take it slow and avoid vigorous activities, as you may experience mild altitude sickness there.

 How to Visit Jiuzhaigou